-The average salary of a nurse practitioner in Pennsylvania is $121,317 per year.
+The nurse practitioner salary in Pennsylvania is on the average $121,317 per year.

 A nurse practitioner in Pennsylvania is a registered nurse who has received advanced training in one of many specialties in healthcare.

 Usually, nurse practitioners are trained to diagnose illnesses, treat patients for acute or chronic illnesses, order and interpret lab tests and x-rays, prescribe medications, counsel on preventive care, perform health screenings and refer when necessary.

 Nurse Practitioner Salary in Pennsylvania Cities